The Sweetest Thing (film)

-The Sweetest Thing is a 2002 American romantic comedy film directed by Roger Kumble and written by Nancy Pimental, who based the characters on herself and friend Kate Walsh.
+The Sweetest Thing is a 2002 American romantic comedy film directed by Roger Kumble and written by Nancy Pimental, who based the characters on herself and an all-female crew of waitresses she used to work and party with.
 It stars Cameron Diaz, Christina Applegate, and Selma Blair.
 The film was released on April 12, 2002, and received negative reviews from critics.
 However, according to screenwriter Nancy Pimental, the film later went on to gain a cult following.

 Plot

 A group of men are interviewed regarding Christina Walters; they consider her a player and a user of men in the swinging singles market.
 She is a 28-year-old successful interior designer living in San Francisco near North Beach.

 Christina meets up with her friend Courtney Rockcliffe, a divorce lawyer.
 They console their friend and roommate Jane, who had recently broken up with her boyfriend, by taking her out to a dance club.
 Jane feels out of place, so Christina grabs a man named Peter to set Jane up with, but he berates Christina for her methods and leaves her standing there.
 While in the bathroom with Courtney, she refers to him by name, leading her to suspect that he got under Christina's skin and she is actually in love with him, which she denies.

 After running into Peter again, Christina buys him a drink and they spend time together.
 He explains that he will be attending a wedding on Saturday, and that he is at the club with his obnoxious, womanizing brother Roger to celebrate.
 He invites Christina and Courtney to an after-party at their hotel, but Christina goes home and later regrets not going.

 The next day, while having lunch with Courtney, Christina cannot stop talking about Peter, while Jane pays an embarrassing visit to the dry cleaner.
 (Note: In the unrated version, Jane also returns to the lunch and the women talk about always complimenting men for the sizes of their penises, eventually breaking out into a restaurant-wide "Penis Song".)
 Courtney arranges for Christina and herself to travel to Somerset, where Peter's brother's wedding is to take place, and they meet Jane's boyfriend, whom she previously met at the club.
 After they leave in Courtney's Saab 9-5, Christina and Courtney go on a series of misadventures including: an exploding toilet; a glory hole discovery; and a motorcyclist who believes that he is seeing Courtney receiving cunnilingus from Christina while driving after Courtney drops her lipstick in the floorboard and Christina bends over to retrieve it.